batteries-included/batteries-included/static/src/content/posts/phoenix-modern-tailwind-webpack5.md

 draft: false
 ---

+## Editor's Note

+> Later versions of Phoenix do not require this.
+The pages is kept for
+> historical reasons only.
+Please upgrade to a newer version.

 Phoenix is a fantastic framework that we use and love at Batteries Included.
 We also really love tailwind CSS.
 So using both with the latest up-to-date software is essential to us.
 Below is a quick write-up on how we've modified the default